-This updated guide lists all of the best dog foods without chicken.
+This updated guide lists all of the best dog foods without chicken or chicken meal.

 So why would you NOT want your dog to eat chicken?

 It isn’t about what you want; it’s about what your furry friend wants.
 And some dogs either don’t like chicken or can’t have it for one reason or another.

 We will talk about all those reasons later.